 First, it’s fantastic that you’re looking into all of this stuff.
 It’s good to be aware of what’s in your food, products, and environment so you can make an informed choice—even if that choice is, “I’m not going to change anything right now.”
 But don’t let yourself get overwhelmed before you’ve even begun!
 Take a cue from habit research (which says the brain can only really focus on one goal at a time), to keep you on track and prevent information overload.

-Tip: Choose one category on which to focus for a month, and stick to just researching and making gradual changes in that one category.
-Maybe this month, it’s household cleaners; next month, it’s local farms, CSAs, and farmers markets.
-This will keep you from getting sucked down an internet rabbit-hole into Everything That’s Wrong with Everything Ever, chasing one article about household cleaners to a link about the impact of plastic on our hormones to another link about how cell phone radiation is… well, we won’t get into that here.
+Tip: Choose one category on which to focus for a month, and stick to researching and making gradual changes in that one category.
+Maybe this month, it’s household cleaners!
+You can pick a new focus next month (or the month after that, because some changes may be time-consuming and/or cost money to implement).
+This will keep you from getting sucked down an internet rabbit-hole into feeling the changes you’ve made just aren’t enough.

 Start with the Low-Hanging Fruit

 I suspect you already realize that some changes will be easier to make than others.
 Swapping out your dish soap for a more environmentally-friendly brand?
 No emotional attachment there.
 Deciding whether or not you want to continue getting your roots touched up with chemical-laden dye at your heavenly swanky salon?
-That one might be harder to part with.
-(See what I did there?)
+That one might be harder to reconcile—no judgement here.
+Starting with the things that feel easy (effortless, even!) is a great way to make changes that matter and give yourself some grace if the tougher stuff isn’t in the cards right now.

-Tip: Start with the stuff that feels effortless—going “green” with kitchen cleaners, using a more natural body lotion or toothpaste, replacing your plastic food storage containers with glass, or buying an at-home filter instead of bottled water are easy fixes that will certainly help your cause.
-There’s nothing wrong with cleaning things up in order of easy to hard, and the sense of accomplishment you’ll feel knowing you’re making changes for the better may strengthen you for the tougher examinations.
+Tip: Start with the stuff that feels effortless—like using a more natural body lotion, hand soap, or toothpaste.
+There’s nothing wrong with making changes in order of easy to hard, and the sense of accomplishment you’ll feel knowing you’re making changes for the better may strengthen you for the tougher examinations.

 Let Good Enough Be Good Enough